CFC-Servers/WispJS/README.md

 Everything you normally do in your Wisp panel is fully replicable using this library.

-## How do I use this?

-(Full docs available at: https://docs.wispjs.com)

-**Installation:**
+## Installation
 ```
 npm i @cfc-servers/wispjs
 ```

-It depends on what you want to do.
+## Usage
+_(Full docs available at: https://docs.wispjs.com)_

-For essentially all use-cases, though, you will need a Wisp API Token.
+For essentially all use-cases, you will need a Wisp API Token.
 To generate one, visit:
 ```
 https://<your.wisp.domain>/account/security